50-Year Water Action Plan Implementation Dashboard

 As one of the driest states in the west, New Mexico is no stranger to drought.
-Almost three-fourths of the state is currently experiencing severe to exceptional drought conditions.
-In 50 years, water experts predict the state will have 25 percent less water to use.
 The 50-Year Water Action Plan focuses on expanding water conservation in cities and on farms, developing new water supplies and enhancing water quality protections.

-This dashboard measures progress towards the goals laid out in the 50 Year Water Action Plan.
+This dashboard measures progress towards the goals laid out in the 50-Year Water Action Plan, which are divided into three major categories: water conservation, development of new water resources, and protection of existing water resources.

 Produced in partnership with the following agencies: